-The latest in the popular zumo line of motorcycle GPS, the 396LMT-S supercedes the 395LM and is currently the best selling motorcycle GPS on Amazon.
-It is the smaller sibling of the zumo 595LM model and yet includes many of the same features in a more compact and affordable package.
+A relative newcomer to the popular zūmo line of motorcycle GPS, the 396LMT-S from Garmin supersedes the 395LM and is one of the best selling motorcycle navigators on Amazon.
+It is the smaller sibling of the zūmo 595LM and the recently released Garmin zūmo XT All-Terrain motorcycle GPS and yet includes many of the same features in a more compact and affordable package.

 It’s closest counterpart from Garmin’s arch rival TomTom, is the TomTom Rider 550.
 See our review of that product for a comparison of the two devices.

 In case you were wondering what “LMT-S” stands for: LM refers to free lifetime map updates, “T” to traffic notifications and the “S” to “smart”, a reference to the fact that the device can be paired with a smartphone via Garmin’s Smartphone Link app.

 The unit has a battery life of up to 4 hours and comes with mounting hardware and a power cable.

 Many of the items listed above are standard features of all recent zūmo models and as such will be familiar to current and previous owners.
 They are features that have made the zūmo brand a favorite among bikers around the world for the past 15 years.
 Besides these, however, there are also a few features previously unavailable on entry level devices.

 Probably the most anticipated upgrades introduced with the zūmo 396LMT-S are those that improve the convenience and practicality of the device.
 We explore some of these briefly in the following paragraphs.

 This much needed upgrade means the device can now be updated wirelessly.
 When connected to a WiFi network, on-screen notifications will alert you to any available updates.
 Downloading and installing those updates is as simple as tapping a button.